IanDaugherty/Capstone2/README.md

 - 'sea' -> 4,
 - 'street' -> 5

-The data was originally provided by Intel for data science competitions, and was found on open Kaggle project.
+The data was originally provided by Intel for data science competitions, and was found on an open Kaggle project.
 The categories are relatively evenly distributed, and the set includes training, testing, and unlabeled images.
 Samples were resized and normalized before training.

 - 14,034 Training Image
 - 3000 Testing Images